The Ultimate Guide to Law Firm Billing Best Practices

 • Who should one inform when sending a bill out?

-Write out your entire process from start to finish, so there’s no confusion—even if you’re a solo practice.
-This understanding helps support your bottom line and helps you better understand your clients—giving you momentum to invest in the client-centered experience.
+Write out your entire process from start to finish, so there’s no confusion, even if you’re a solo practice.
+This understanding helps support your bottom line and helps you better understand your clients, giving you momentum to invest in the client-centred experience.
+Mapping out your law firm billing process also makes it easier to identify opportunities for automation and improvement, especially when using law firm billing software.

 3. Set requirements for invoice review

 It’s helpful to ask solicitors to use a specific system, such as your legal practice management software, to conduct reviews electronically (you can easily keep track of this in Clio).
 This helps speed up the process and leaves less room for error—you can even use automation software.
-Be sure to check out our blog post on streamlining your law firm invoice process for further guidance.
+Check out our blog post on streamlining your law firm invoice process for further guidance.
+Automated workflows in law firm billing software can route invoices for approval, track changes, and maintain an audit trail for compliance.

 4. Integrate the finance team with your billing process

 Ensure your accountant or finance team knows when your firm is sending bills to clients, what still needs to be collected, and what’s being written off.
-Communication gaps can cause confusion and delay the payment process.
+Communication gaps can confuse and delay the payment process.
+Automated workflows in law firm billing software can route invoices for approval, track changes, and maintain an audit trail for compliance.

 5. Include a standard process for disputes and collections

 Don’t leave unpaid bills languishing for months.
 The longer you wait, the less likely your clients will pay, so have a straightforward collections process.
 Identify who needs to follow up on unpaid bills and when.
 Have a standard but personalised reminder email or letter you can easily send to clients.
-It’s okay to repeat the same phrasing, but the tone and message should feel friendly, calm, and kind.
+Repeating the same phrasing is okay, but the tone and message should feel friendly, calm, and kind.
 Paying for legal services is stressful enough; it’s important to empathise with and reassure your clients.

 6. Have a public billing policy for clients

-Legal billing guidelines outline the rules that a law firm follows when invoicing clients.
-Establishing clear legal billing guidelines upfront gives clients a clear vision of what they can expect when they receive their legal bills.
+Legal billing guidelines outline a law firm’s rules for invoicing clients.
+Establishing clear legal billing guidelines upfront gives clients a clear vision of what to expect when they receive their legal bills.

 Your clients should be well-acquainted with your billing policy, so they’re clear on: